 Still, there is much more than just goals when we talk about success in both your personal and professional life.
 Time management sounds like a cliche, but you’d be surprised to find out how many people fail to properly prioritize their activities.

-Fortunately, Do What Matters Most comes in to help anyone struggling with an imbalance in their life by offering practical lessons on how to make the most out of their day, be more present when it matters and adopt a low-stress approach in general.
+Fortunately, Do What Matters Most by Steve Shallenberger comes in to help anyone struggling with an imbalance in their life by offering practical lessons on how to make the most out of their day, be more present when it matters and adopt a low-stress approach in general.

-Here are my three favorite lessons from the book:
+Here are my 3 favorite lessons from the book:

 - Setting specific, measurable annual goals can help enhance your productivity.